Adverse possession: Requirements

 The party seeking title by adverse possession may be called the disseisor, meaning one who dispossesses the true owner of the property.
 Although the elements of an adverse possession claim may be different in a number of states, adverse possession requires at a minimum five basic conditions being met to perfect the title of the disseisor.
 These are that the disseisor must openly occupy the property exclusively, in a manner that is open and notorious, continuously, and use it as if it were their own in a manner expected for the type of property.
 Some states impose additional requirements.
 Many of the states have enacted statutes regulating the rules of adverse possession.

-Some states require a hostility requirement to secure adverse possession.
-While most states take an objective approach to the hostility requirement, some states require a showing of good faith.
+An inherent part of adverse possession is that it is hostile.
+However, hostility in this context has nothing to do with violence or aggression; hostility simply means that the adverse possessor's claim is in opposition to the owner's claim to the land.
+This means that a renter or guest of the owner cannot claim adverse possession, since the owner gave them permission to occupy the property.
+A claim of adverse possession may thus be defeated by the owner's proving that they gave explicit permission for the occupancy of the property by the party attempting to claim adverse possession.

+That said, not all jurisdictions have a requirement that the adverse possession be in good faith.
+For example, after national outrage over an apparently bad faith attempt at adverse possession, Colorado changed its laws to include a requirement that the party claiming adverse possession must do so in good faith.
+Previously, Colorado had no explicit good faith requirement, which left open the possibility that adverse possession could be in bad faith and still potentially be legal.
 Good faith means that claimants must demonstrate that they had some basis to believe that they actually owned the property at issue.
 Four states east of the Mississippi that require good faith in some form are Georgia, Illinois, New York, and Wisconsin.